 This site has a large selection Of Roman Shade Parts

 HELP!
 I'm trying to install a pair of Roman Shades that my wife bought at a yard sale.
 I'm mounting them on the outside of our window frame, side by side.
 I have two Roman shades but only one pair of mounting brackets.
 The instructions that came with the shades have a picture of the brackets so I scanned it in and attached it to this post.
-This is what they look like.
-I need one pair of brackets like these.

 The instructions that came with the shades have 'Woolrich Fabric Roman Shades' at the top if this helps any.

 Where can I purchase hardware for Roman Shades?

 I have made many roman shades and all I use are the small (bone rings) to run the twine thru and small eye hooks to screw into the top of the window frame to fasten the twine to.
 I also use 1/4 inch dowels for the folds and nylon twine .

 Thanks, Anna.
 I was looking for the type of hardware that would not require the cleat to fasten the twine.

 I was going to give you a website that I found for Roman Shades hardware, don't know if you still need it, but here it is! :-)

 Thank you, Stacey.
 I went to the web site and that's what I'm looking for - the continuous loop mechanism.
 I'll study the instructions and then I'm off to JoAnne Fabrics.

 From the looks of this bracket, I would try replacement parts from a window treatment company, like Graber.
 They were probably sold with purchased window treatments and may be available for purchase as hardware replacements.
 They possibly are more expensive than you anticipated; doing an internet search may give you some discount.